Edu4rdSHL/fhc/README.md

 2. Clone the repo or download the source code, then run `cargo build --release`.
 3. Execute the tool from `./target/release/fhc` or add it to your system PATH to use from anywhere.

-Optionally you can just use `cargo install fhc`

 # Usage
 * Show all HTTP urls depite their response codes:
 ```